U-siro/LPOPBancho/README.md

 # Problem?
-[Report](https://github.com/Castar/LPOPBancho/issues) to get fixed! but only one person developing, and can had problem.
+[Report](https://github.com/Castar/LPOPBancho/issues) to get fixed! but only two person developing, and can delayed.

 # What are working?
 - [ ] Ranking Listing